 The Neijing states, “In females, the ability to conceive arrives at the age of 14; at this point, the conception vessel will be open, the penetrating vessel will be exuberant, and therefore menstruation arrives in regular intervals and pregnancy becomes possible…At the age of 49, the conception vessel becomes deficient, the penetrating vessel is exhausted, the ability to conceive (tiangui) dries up, and menstruation stops; aging is taking place and there will be no more pregnancies.”

-The liver governs the tendons and when there is problems with liver qi, the tendons will be weak resulting in poor ability in movement and numbness in the limbs.
+The Liver in TCM governs the tendons and when there is problems with liver qi, the tendons will be weak resulting in poor ability in movement and numbness in the limbs.
 Strong liver blood will show in strong, healthy nails.
 In diagnosis of liver problems, check the nails for dryness (brittle, cracked, pale or thin nails) to indicate insufficient blood in the liver.

 The liver opens into the eyes and bright eyes, full of life and vitality reflect a strong liver qi.
 Deficient liver qi can result in blurred vision and over time, problems with the eye develop.
 Dry eyes or irritated eyes can be traced back to fire in the liver.

-Our etheral soul is housed by the liver.
-The etheral (spiritual) soul is closest to the western concept of soul and it gives our lives purpose and meaning.
-The lungs are responsible for storing the coporeal soul.
-When we ‘die’, the etheral soul leaves the body and continues the journey.
+Our etheral soul is housed by the liver in TCM.
+The ethereal (spiritual) soul is closest to the western concept of soul and it gives our lives purpose and meaning.
+The lungs are responsible for storing the corporeal soul.
+When we ‘die’, the ethereal soul leaves the body and continues the journey.

 The Liver stores blood and also commands the ‘ministerial fire’ – when in good health, this fire is warm but not hot.
 A healthy liver helps the Spleen qi ascend and the stomach qi descend.